MANAGEMENT AND BUSINESS CONSULTING

 My Management Consulting Approach

-The Balanced Scorecard developed by Robert Kaplan and David Norton provides a framework for analysing any organisation.
-The four perspectives of the model: Financial and Stakeholder, Customer, Internal Processes and People and Systems, view an organisation as a system.
-For the organisation to operate at optimal performance, all four perspectives must work together.
+The Balanced Scorecard developed by Robert Kaplan and David Norton provides a framework for analyzing any organisation.
+The model looks at strategy from four different perspectives: Financial, Customer, Internal Processes, and People and Systems.
+For the organisation to operate at optimal performance, all four perspectives must work together an an integrated and interdependent system.
 As a result, my consulting approach addresses all four perspectives of the BSC framework.

 My mission is to deliver sustainable results through sharing knowledge, building competency and implementing good business practice.